Deepanshu-TTN/bootcamp-git/README.md

 # Bootcamp Respository

-This repository contains exercise documents and relevant files for all the sessions held during the TO THE NEW bootcamp
+This repository contains exercise documents and relevant files for all the practical sessions held during the TO THE NEW bootcamp

 ## Authors